The Suitcase (Mad Men): Plot

 The episode focuses almost entirely on the characters of Don Draper and Peggy Olson.
 A deadline is looming over a campaign for the suitcase manufacturer Samsonite, and Don rejects all of the creative department's ideas.
 Most of the staff (that being Joey Baird (Matt Long), Stan Rizzo (Jay R. Ferguson) and Danny Siegel (Danny Strong)) all plan to watch the May 25, 1965, Ali vs. Liston fight that night, except for Peggy who has plans for a romantic birthday dinner with her boyfriend Mark.
 Duck Phillips calls to offer her the creative director job at the ad agency he intends to start.
 She acts flattered, but turns him down as she deduces that he had to leave his earlier job because of drinking.
-Meanwhile, Don receives a message from Stephanie, Anna Draper's niece, that he should call her back immediately.
+Don receives a message from Stephanie, Anna Draper's niece, that he should call her back immediately.
 He puts off calling and decides to forgo the boxing match to continue working on the Samsonite campaign.

 Don stops Peggy from leaving to go over her new ideas for the campaign.
 He criticizes all of them and wants to keep working, forcing her to call Mark to tell him she will be late.
 When she finally tries to cancel their dinner, Mark reveals he has invited Peggy's family and roommate along as a surprise.
 Don allows Peggy to leave, but refuses to feel guilty for making her work on her birthday.

 Peggy decides to stay and calls Mark to cancel again.
 Peggy's mother berates her over the phone for treating Mark like this, and Mark, equally annoyed, breaks up with Peggy with her family listening.
 Peggy returns to Don's office where they end up in an argument over the lack of credit Don gave Peggy for her idea on the award-winning Glo-Coat campaign and his lack of appreciation for her work in general.
 The conversation causes Peggy to storm off to cry in the ladies' room.
-Later, Don calls her back into his office to listen to a tape he has found for Roger Sterling's memoirs where Roger discusses his, Burt Cooper's, Ida Blankenship's pasts.
+Later, Don calls her back into his office to listen to a tape he has found for Roger Sterling's memoirs where Roger discusses his, Burt Cooper's, and Ida Blankenship's pasts.
 The two laugh over the embarrassing revelations about their co-workers and go out for a meal.